 The first Superman movie Warner Bros. released in 1978 initiated the era of big-budget superhero pictures and brought in about $300 million worldwide in ticket sales, according to Box Office Mojo LLP, a compiler of box-office numbers.
 The film now ranks No. 29 on Box Office Mojo’s list of most successful superhero movies by domestic ticket sales.

 The best-selling movie on the list is “Marvel’s The Avengers,” released this year by Walt Disney Co.
-(DIS)’s Buena Vista unit, which brought in $623 million in domestic ticket sales and $1.5 billion worldwide, according to Box Office Mojo.
+(DIS:US)’s Buena Vista unit, which brought in $623 million in domestic ticket sales and $1.5 billion worldwide, according to Box Office Mojo.

 DC Comics licenses the Superman rights to Warner Bros., also a unit of New York-based Time Warner.
 Daniel Petrocelli, a lawyer for the company, said at today’s hearing that Laura Siegel Larson, Siegel’s daughter, can’t terminate the 1938 copyright agreement because she and her late mother made a new agreement with DC Comics in 2006 that they are now trying to renege on.